Restoring gauge invariance in conventional fluctuation corrections to a superconductor: Electromagnetic response

-Adding these terms together, along with the contribution from Eq.~$\left(\ref{eq:Gauss_diamag_diagram}\right)$, it follows that the zero-momentum limit of the static fluctuation EM response kernel is thus
+Adding these terms together, along with the contribution from Eq.~(\ref{eq:Gauss_diamag_diagram}), it follows that the zero-momentum limit of the static fluctuation EM response kernel is thus

 This proves that the normal-state fluctuation EM response does not exhibit the Meissner effect, as required.
+It is important to emphasize, that it is only with the inclusion of the diagram in Eq.~(\ref{eq:Gauss_diamag_diagram}) that there is no anomalous diamagnetism; this corrects Refs.~\cite{Aslamazov_1980, Aslamazov2_1980,VarlamovBook}, which asserted that the AL, MT, and DOS diagrams were sufficient.

-\subsection{Electrical conductivity}
+\section{Electrical conductivity}

+The fluctuation contribution to the electrical conductivity of an ultraclean layered 2D superconductor, with no impurities or disorder and constant bare vertices, was computed in Ref.~\cite{Varlamov_1991}; it was found that (when averaging over the Fermi surface) the conductivities of the MT and DOS contributions cancel one another, a result which was also obtained in Ref.~\cite{SachdevHartnoll_2011} in a different context.
+A subtle issue arose in Ref.~\cite{Varlamov_1991}, where it was proved that the triangle vertex in the ultraclean AL diagram is non-zero only when the external Matsubara frequency is zero, and for all other non-zero frequencies the triangle vertex vanishes.
+As a consequence, the validity of analytic continuation of such a function was brought into question.
+Later on this issue was resolved in Ref.~\cite{Larkin_1995}, where it was shown that the AL diagram is a non-local function, and in the ultraclean limit the non-local AL conductivity vanishes at all non-zero frequencies.

-The fluctuation contribution to electrical conductivity for an ultra clean (no impurities or disorder whatsoever) 2D superconductor was computed in Ref.~\cite{Varlamov_1991}, and it was found that the conductivities of the MT and DOS contributions cancel one another.
-This result was confirmed independently in Ref.~\cite{SachdevHartnoll_2011} in a different context.
-The conductivities of systems with impurities have also been addressed~\cite{Larkin_1995, Axnas_1999, Varlamov_2000,VarlamovBook,Skvortsov_2018}, and there has been some debate about whether the clean limit of an impure superconductor reproduces the ultra clean results; that is, it is debated whether or not the order of the limits $\Omega\rightarrow0,\tau\rightarrow\infty$ and $\tau\rightarrow\infty,\Omega\rightarrow0$ commute with one another in the response functions.
-Here $\tau$ is an inverse lifetime for particle scattering.
-In the present paper only the ultra clean case has been considered hitherto, where impurities and disorder are absent from the outset.
-Since there is already a vast existing literature on the electrical conductivity due to the AL, MT, and DOS fluctuation processes, here the primary focus of this section is to compute the contribution arising from the Gaussian-level diamagnetic diagram obtained in Eq.~$\left(\ref{eq:Gauss_diamag_diagram}\right)$.
+The conductivities of systems with impurities have also been addressed~\cite{Larkin_1995, Axnas_1999, Varlamov_2000,Galitski_2001,VarlamovBook,Finkelstein_2012,Fiegelman_2018,Skvortsov_2018}, and there has been some debate about whether the clean limit of an impure superconductor reproduces the ultraclean results; that is, it is debated whether or not the order of the limits $\Omega\rightarrow0,\tau\rightarrow\infty$ and $\tau\rightarrow\infty,\Omega\rightarrow0$ commute with one another in the response functions.
+Here $\tau$ is a lifetime for particle scattering.
+For the non-local AL conductivity, it was noted~\cite{Larkin_1995} that the $\tau$ dependence is of the form $\sim\left(1-i\Omega\tau\right)^{-2}$, and it was physically argued that the appearance of a second-order diffusive pole (in contrast to the first-order pole familiar in the Drude theory of a free system) is because fluctuation Cooper pairs do not directly interact with an applied field; rather, the applied field interacts with electrons, which in turn induce a fluctuation response with an additional time retardation $\tau$.